lockedata/user_hugo_template/README.md

 cd ..
 rm -rf user_hugo_template.git
 ```

+### Clone the new repository
+1. Now you've removed the temporary local repository, you need to clone the new repository you set up at https://github.com/[user]/[cityYEAR].git

 ### Customise the config
 The file [config.toml](https://github.com/lockedata/user_hugo_template/blob/master/config.toml) gives you access to a number of points on the site, mostly using [site params](https://gohugo.io/variables/site/#the-site-params-variable).